masikol/barapost/README.md

 - output directory (`-o` option): directory named `barapost_result` nested in current directory;
 - no email information (`-e` option) is send to NCBI;

-Dedication of this script is to send small batch (see `-b` option) of sequences to NCBI BLAST server.
-It means that you should not process all your data by "prober.py' -- it would take long time.

-Instead of this you should process some sequences by "prober.py" -- it will determine, what Genbank records (genomes, if you want) are present in your data and then go to "barapost.py".

-"barapost.py" will process the rest of you sequences in the same way like "prober.py", but on your local computer.
-"barapost.py" uses 'BLAST+' toolkit for this purpose.
-It will be much faster.

-Obviously, a probing batch cannot cover all variety of a data set, so some sequences can be recognized as "unknown" while processing by "barapost.py".
-But you always can run "prober.py" again on "unknown" sequences.

 ### OPTIONS: